 The U.S. has historically treated immigration violations as civil, rather than criminal, offenses, and parents have not typically been separated from their children when they enter the legal system.
 But when Attorney General Jeff Sessions announced a "zero tolerance" policy in April to deter Central Americans from trying to cross into the U.S. illegally, the dramatically stepped-up enforcement strategy was aimed squarely at parents traveling with their children.

 Separation from family leaves children more vulnerable to exploitation and abuse, no matter what the care setting.
 And traumatic separation creates toxic stress in children and adolescents that can profoundly impact their development and increase the risk of stress-related disease well into adulthood.
-UNICEF and partners are committed to keeping families together, and to reuniting families that have been separated.
+UNICEF and its partners are committed to keeping families together, and to reuniting families that have been separated.

 Separation of a parent or primary caregiver from his or her children should never occur unless there are concerns for the safety of the child at the hand of the parent.

-In March 2017, the American Academy of Pediatrics (AAP) published a policy statement recommending that vulnerable immigrant children should be treated with dignity and respect and should not be exposed to conditions that may harm or traumatize them.
+In March 2017, the American Academy of Pediatrics (AAP) published a policy statement advising that vulnerable immigrant children should be treated with dignity and respect and should not be exposed to conditions that may harm or traumatize them.
 "Separation of a parent or primary caregiver from his or her children should never occur unless there are concerns for the safety of the child at the hand of the parent," the report found.

 "The Department of Homeland Security facilities do not meet the basic standards for the care of children in residential settings," the AAP warned.
 "Reports by advocacy organizations, including interviews with detainees and the DHS Office of Inspector General, have cataloged egregious conditions in many of the centers, including lack of bedding (e.g., sleeping on cement floors), open toilets, no bathing facilities, constant light exposure, confiscation of belongings, insufficient food and water, and lack of access to legal counsel, and a history of extremely cold temperatures."